-A legal document that a person (donor) signs which allows him to choose one or more persons called donees to make decisions about his personal welfare and/or property & affairs matters on his behalf when he lacks mental capacity.
+A legal document that a person (Donor) signs which allows him to appoint one or more trusted persons called Donees to make decisions about his personal welfare and/or property & affairs matters on his behalf when he lacks mental capacity.
 To find out more, read Chapter 8.